-I hope the following information will be of help to you and your child:
+I hope you will find this information regarding Blwyddyn Un/Year One of help to you and your child:

 Reading books and Contact Books, need to be brought to school every day, please.
 The children participate in Reading Sessions and various fun reading activities daily.
 We encourage the children to read at home to an adult on a regular basis.
 You are welcome and encouraged to sign and comment in the Contact Book when you have read with your child at home.
 Please contact us if you would like to discuss any of our reading activities or need support.
 You may also wish to provide a reading folder or wallet to protect your child’s reading material.

 We are also very proud to present at the start of a new school year a 'Home / School Resource Book Bag'.
 They have been filled with rich class resources and activities to support your child at home in Numeracy and Literacy.
 We would like the 'Book Bags’ returned to school on a Monday so that we can provide the children with a new task and also read and share their previous task.

 Your child will continue with the Magnificent Moments book from their previous class.
 We encourage you as parents to talk with your child about their ‘Magnificent Moment’ and you are more than welcome to write your own comments in them also.
 These books need to be brought to school every Monday please.